JossDev-Morales/number-converter.io/README.md

 It cannot be differentiated between some numbers in different bases, for example an octal number and decimal numbers with digits less than 7 or binary that resemble octal or decimal numbers with 0 and 1 such as 101 or 1000, so it is important to specify the base and not leave it to ambiguity.

+## Bignumber.io
+If you want a fast and full npm or git package to handle big numbers in decimal or integer type for javascript, [`bignumber.io`](https://www.npmjs.com/package/bignumber.io) its your best option, this tool have `number-converter.io` integrated, so check the documentation [**here**](https://github.com/JossDev-Morales/Number-converter.io#readme)

 ## License

 **Number-converter.io** is [**MIT** licensed](https://github.com/JossDev-Morales/Number-converter.io/blob/main/LICENSE)